 This case study will present the UTS Central project as an exemplar of how an architect’s design intent can be maintained through the use of material-specific design solutions, parametric modelling and digital fabrication.
 The project is a striking 17-storey, glass-encased building which forms the final project of the University of Sydney’s (UTS) City Campus Master Plan.
-Parametrically derived via a set of rules, the sun shading system regulates solar access into the library’s reading room and is manufactured primarily from folded aluminum components.
-Each of 108 unique bays consists of a louvre, 64 of which are operable, with fixed cladding either side.
+Parametrically derived via a set of rules, the sun shading system regulates solar access into the library’s reading room.
+The system is manufactured primarily from folded aluminium components.
+Each of the 108 unique bays consists of a louvre, 64 of which are operable, with fixed cladding on either side.

 Early Contractor Involvement

-TIL Industrial Design was engaged by the contractor Richard Crookes Constructions (RCC) to provide advice in an Early Contractor Involvement (ECI) process.
-TILT worked closely with the architect FJMT to create a design model and specification, that when combined with the architect’s tender documentation, enabled the contractor to go to tender – confirming feasibility, approximating budget and an overall methodology for the project.
-Upon successfully winning the tender, TILT commissioned Parametric Monkey to provide parametric modelling and design-to-fabrication services.
+TILT Industrial Design was engaged by the contractor Richard Crookes Constructions (RCC) to provide advice in an Early Contractor Involvement (ECI) process.
+TILT worked closely with the architect FJMT to create a design model and specification.
+When combined with the architect’s tender documentation, these documents enabled the contractor to go to tender.
+Confirming feasibility, approximating budget and an overall methodology for the project.
+Upon winning the tender, TILT commissioned Parametric Monkey to provide parametric modelling and design-to-fabrication services.

-An initial 1:1 prototype was undertaken with the purpose of testing both visual and performance-based criteria.
-Since none of the bays were identical, a mean was prototyped which represented an average of the conditions that were foreseen.
-The prototype, along with other smaller mock-ups, enabled material specific feedback to be embedded into the final design.
+An initial 1:1 prototype was undertaken to test both visual and performance-based criteria.
+Since none of the bays were identical, a mean was prototyped.
+This mean represented an average of the conditions that were foreseen.
+The prototype, along with other smaller mock-ups, enabled material-specific feedback to be embedded into the final design.

-Early in the design process the design team identified major benefits that digital fabrication could bring to the project.
-The proposed file-to-factory workflow entailed automatically unfolding each individual 3D element in order to generate 2D shop drawings and nesting patterns for laser and water cutting.
+Early in the design process, the design team identified significant benefits that digital fabrication could bring to the project.
+The proposed file-to-factory workflow entailed automatically unfolding each 3D element to generate 2D shop drawings and nesting patterns for laser and water cutting.
 This required a cognitive shift away from conventional BIM software, to more manufacture-based software.
-As Day explains, current BIM methodologies are simply insufficient to the task at hand:
+As Day explains, current BIM methodologies are insufficient:

 Building Information Modelling was seen as an advance on old 2D systems because the 3D model could generate all the drawings legally required with co-ordinated updates when edited… However, and there really are no two ways of saying this, all the BIM systems currently on the market were never designed to drive a digital fabrication process, to actually generate the GCODE that runs CNC machines.
 2